Default header image

 My research program focuses on the intersections between critical community engaged scholarship and public policy.
 I am interested in: 1) exploring how community engaged scholarship (CES) can become more critical and attentive to the knowledges and practices of often-invisible communities; 2) fostering innovations in public policymaking through critical CES; and 3) facilitating critical CES capacity-building.
 I am involved with a number of collaborative projects that consider how public policy making processes and outcomes can be more attentive to the experiences and knowledges of invisible and hyper-visible communities, and welcome students working in these areas.

-Jacqueline Potvin, Ph.D., Postdoctoral Fellow in Political Science
+Jacqueline Potvin, Ph.D., Former Postdoctoral Fellow in Political Science

-I am a Postdoctoral Fellow in the Department of Political Science at the University of Guelph.
+I am a former postdoctoral researcher in the department of Political Science at the University of Guelph.
 My research examines the discursive construction of maternal, reproductive, and sexual health in Canadian development policy, including in Canada’s Feminist International Assistance Policy.
 My research is situated in the reproductive justice framework and interrogates how development policy acts as a site of medicalization, depoliticization, and global biopolitics.
 In particular, I am interested in analyzing how development policy acts as a site through which the reproduction of women and adolescent girls in the Global South is governed, and through which reproductive inequalities are at times reinforced.

 Gordon Trenbeth, Ph.D.
 2023 (Philosophy)